 Even though we are a social science rather than a medical science, it is possible that government restrictions on the privacy of human subjects may apply.
 Collecting new data, or even using previously collected data on individual identifiable people, may require prior approval from Northwestern's Institutional Research Board.
-Read the FAQ section of their website to see if it applies.
+Read the Submitting to IRB > Getting Started page of their website to see if it applies.
 The website also includes information on the approval process if that is necessary.